Grenville Event and Virginia Geology

 the bedrock exposed at Old Rag Mountain formed in the Grenville event roughly 1 billion years ago

 The oldest objects ever found on earth are grains of silicon carbide found in the Murchison meteorite; they crystalized 7 billion years ago.
 The oldest rock in Virginia, the Nellysford gneiss found in Nelson County, has been a "Cheerio" of Virginia for 1.8 billion years.
-When that rock cooled into its current state, however, most of Virginia had not been created yet.1
+When that rock cooled into its current state, however, most of the bedrock in modern Virginia had not been created yet.1

-About 2 billion years ago - give or take a few hundred million years - various chunks of continental crust had clumped together with each other.
-Today, we see those chunks exposed in the central part of Canada.
-The correct buzzword for those old Canadian rocks is "North American craton."
+By about 2 billion years ago - give or take a few hundred million years - various chunks of continental crust had clumped together with each other to create what is now the core of the North American continent.
+Today, we see those chunks exposed in the central part of Canada in what is called the "North American craton."

 It may be easier to visualize tectonic plates as clumps of cereal (Cheerios, or Rice Krispies if you prefer...) floating in milk, rather than as chunks of continental crust floating on the molten mantle 25-50 miles below the surface.